How To Prove A Brain Injury

 What Exactly Can I Use As Proof?

 To prove your brain injury and obtain a settlement or award, there are three key pieces of evidence that you can use.
-Each one does a specific job.
+Each one serves a specific purpose.

 Medical Records

 Your medical records are a strong way to show the insurance company and any other party involved the extent of your brain injury.
-Your medical records can show the extent of your injury, how much pain and suffering it has caused, and how much it has impacted your health.
+These records can detail the severity of your injury, pain and suffering, and overall impact on your health.
 Always retain all of your medical records and keep them safe.

-CT scans, MRIs, or other diagnostic testing performed can show f proof of your brain injury.
-The records of the medical providers and diagnostic testing facilities that provided treatment and testing for your brain injury will help document the brain injury that you have suffered.
+CT scans, MRIs, or other diagnostic tests provide proof of your brain injury.
+Medical provider records and diagnostic reports will help document the injuries you have suffered.

 Expert Testimony

-Medical experts such as your primary care physician, neurologist, neuropsychologist, or other brain injury specialist can provide statements and testimony to back up your medical records.
-Oftentimes, insurance companies and the at-fault party may claim that your medical records are exaggerated or that your brain injury isn’t as bad as it seems.
-Testimony or reports from medical experts can refute those claims and prove that your brain injury is serious and set forth the extent of your damages.
+Medical experts such as primary care physicians, neurologists, neuropsychologists, or other brain injury specialists can provide statements and testimony to support your medical records.
+Often, insurance companies and the at-fault party may claim that your medical records are exaggerated.
+Expert testimony can refute those claims and validate the severity of your brain injury.

 Financial Evidence